prasannals/learning_purescript/2_GuideThroughTheBook/MainStoryLine/5_quantified_types/README.md

 Also, how do we say something like "Only take those types where "+" has a proper defined meaning and add "ele" to it"? (we're not adding 10 because addition with Int might not be defined for every type) We'll learn how to specify this, again, when we learn Type Classes.

 #### Here's the problem - it's difficult to come up with practical useful examples which use quantified types but don't use type class constraints.
-The types will be too general without the constraints and we will be resticted to doing very general stuff.
+The types will be too general without the constraints and we will be restricted to doing very general stuff.
 We will revisit quantified types once we learn Type Classes.

 ### For now, the summary is that whenever we use quantified types, say, "a", "a" can be any type.